También disponible en/also available in: Español

-Serato DJ supports a large amount of controllers, and the integration is tight.
-This is no mere third-party mapping, the manufacturers work closely with Serato to build Serato DJ certified controllers and many of the Serato DJ (payed) functionalities are integrated directly into the controller’s hardware.
+Serato DJ supports a lot of controllers, and the integration is tight.
+This is no mere third-party mapping, the manufacturers work closely with Serato to build Serato DJ certified controllers and many of the Serato DJ (paid) functionalities are integrated directly into the controller’s hardware.

-Serato has integrated with a wide rage of hardware over the years, and has kept those integration up to date as the software evolved into Serato DJ.
+Serato has integrated with a wide range of hardware over the years and has kept those integrations up to date as the software evolved into Serato DJ.
 A full list of compatible hardware can be found here.